-The Offshore Companies incorporated in Ajman FZ are company limited by shares.
+The Offshore Companies incorporated in Ajman FZ are a company limited by shares.
 They may have restrictions to do business within the UAE.

 The company can be formed by 1 to 50 shareholders, who can be individuals or corporations.
 It requires the appointment of a director, who may be a natural or legal person and resident or non-resident.
 A secretary is required, who must be a resident.
 The names of the shareholders and directors are not disclosed publicly.
 Nominee shareholders and directors are admitted.
 Annual meetings can be held anywhere.

 The registered agent is mandatory, which will provide the registered address of the company, which may be in Dubai.
 Shareholders can form the company remotely, through a legal representative.
 The documents of incorporation can be in English.
-Enterprises incorporated abroad may re domicile in Ajman.
+Enterprises incorporated abroad may re-domicile in Ajman.

-Default amount of share capital is AED 10,000 (USD 2,725), which may not be disbursed, and may be in any currency.
+The default amount of share capital is AED 10,000 (USD 2,725), which may not be disbursed, and may be in any currency.
 Shares may be ordinary shares, preferred shares, deferred shares with or without voting rights.
 Bearer shares are not allowed.

 Ajman’s offshore companies must maintain accounting records and prepare annual financial statements, but there is no filling or audit requirement.

 Offshore company registration fee is AED 4,300 (USD 1,171), and the annual renewal fee is AED 6,000 (USD 1,634).